recent posts

 1. Creating a Single Executable File

-# Create a single executable file
+# Generate a single executable file

 pyinstaller --onefile hello.py